 CFPA Ramble: Cheney Railroad Walk

 Join us for an easy, fairly flat, moderately paced walk along the former railroad, with commentary on the history of the railroad spur line, built in 1869 to connect the Cheney silk mills to the main rail line in the North End.
 At 2.5 miles, this was the shortest private freight-and-passenger railroad in the United States.
+We will hike along the one-mile portion owned by the Manchester Land Conservation Trust and on to the Town of Manchester bridge overlooking Center Springs Park, which will take about 2 hours round trip.
+A special railroad favor will be given to children under age 16.

 Susan is an American Red Cross First Aid/CPR-trained CFPA Ramble Guide and Manchester Historical Society volunteer.